lulvk/lulvk.github.io/_pages/freelance.md

 Why me?
 ======
 I am published in high-quality peer-reviewed journals, such as IEEE Access, Physics in Biology & Medicine, and Signal Processing: Image Communication.
-I have reviewed manuscripts for IEEE Journal of Biomedical and Health Informatics, and Journal of Digital Imaging (among others).
+I have reviewed manuscripts for IEEE Journal of Biomedical and Health Informatics, and Journal of Digital Imaging - among others.

 They trusted me
 ======